AUSTRALIAN REPTILE PHOTOS AND INFORMATION

 PLEASE SHARE THIS PAGE

-Notice the unusual comma like eye markings normally found on these species which also have as stripe across the front of their nose.
+Notice the unusual comma like eye markings often found on these species, which also have as stripe across the front of their nose.

-was photographed crossing a track near White Rock in South East Queensland
+was photographed crossing a track near White Rock in South East Queensland.
+Whip snakes can move very fast, making them difficult to photograph in the wild!

 Although venomous this species is not generally considered dangerous, however bites may cause severe discomfort, and medical treatment may me required.